 Arineh holds a BA in Business Administration.
 She worked for 10 years as the executive assistant to the owner of one of Iran’s largest companies, Hacoupian Clothing Industries.
 While working, she volunteered as a teacher in a child development program offered through the Church of Iran studying Human Behavior with a focus on Mental Health.
 Arineh was also a dedicated singer in their church choir group.
 Given her history with mental health, Arineh began working for the Department of Mental Health of LA County when she moved to the Glendale area.

 Professional photography has always been a passion for Arineh- a passion that started when she was a teenager.
 Amongst her editorial duties on the GCPEA board, she has volunteered to photograph the GCPEA events.

-In her spare time, she likes hiking, reading and spending time with family and friends.
+In her spare time she enjoys going to the beach, watching movies and spending time with her husband and three kids.

 Christine moved from the Philippines to California in 2009.
 She is currently the secretary for the GCPEA Board and has been attending the program since 2017.

 Her eldest son had speech delay and was told by a Speech Therapist about the Parent Education offered through GCC for free.
 After a few months in the program her eldest started to improve in his speech.